 I never really thought that this was in any way related to the abuse until I came across a woman with a similar history who does this, too.

-The good news is: the longer I work with my dentist, the less I fear rejection, which allows me to see dental visits as something normal, so with each visit I need less and less preparation and fewer rituals.
-There is always hope with the right dentist.
+The longer I work with my dentist, the less I fear rejection, which allows me to see dental visits as something normal, so with each visit I need less and less preparation and fewer rituals.

 6. I will endure anything unpleasant and won’t stop you